 How is NSCLC treated?

 The treatment options for non-small cell lung cancer vary based on where the lung cancer is located within the lungs and the stage (whether the cancer has spread or not) of your NSCLC diagnosis.
-You will work with your doctor to decide on the treatment that is best for you, based on your type and stage of NSCLC and your biomarkers.
+Plan to work with your doctor to decide on the treatment that is best for you, based on your type and stage of NSCLC and your biomarkers.

 Below are some common treatment options for people with NSCLC lung cancer.